JortdeJong13/country-guess/README.md

 ![Architecture](images/Architecture.png)

 The application consists of two main services as described in the docker-compose.yml file: the ML server and the web app.
 The ML server image is built using a copy of the reference data.
 The mlruns directory is mounted as a volume to the ML server container, this way the ML server can use models added later.
 Users can change the model name in the docker-compose.yml file, and the ML server will select the model with the “champion” alias.
-If the mlruns volume is not mounted, the ML server will fall back on a default model within the image.
+If the mlruns volume is not mounted, the ML server will fall back on a default model within the image. [dataset](https://public.opendatasoft.com/explore/dataset/country_shapes/information/?location=2,-32.99024,1.40625&basemap=jawg.light)

+The web app is based on Flask.
+After the user has drawn a country shape, the web app sends it to the ML server.
+The ML server resonse with a ranking of all the countries within the reference country set.
+Users can confirm this guess or select the correct country from a dropdown list.
 To preserve user drawings, the user data is mounted as a volume.
-If no user data is mounted, the drawings made by users will not persist outside the Docker container.
+If no user data is mounted, the drawings made will not persist outside the Docker container.

 ## License